Common questions when considering Google Workspace

 Yes.
 This feature is available within a Chrome browser.
 If you haven't already done so, give Chrome a try – it's available at no charge and easy to install.

 Yes.
 You can change each document's settings to grant anyone you choose editor, viewer or commenter access.

 Yes.
 You can convert many different file types into Docs format.
 The original file will remain intact.

-If you’re a current Google Workspace customer, Chat is free.
-Click here to get started right away.
+If you’re a current Google Workspace customer, Chat is available at no cost.
+Click here to get started straight away.

 Chat is the newer and preferred platform to use for Google Workspace customers.
 Admins can easily migrate all classic Hangouts users to Google Chat.

 For resources on getting started, check out our comprehensive guides on the Developer page.